-ABOUT THE RUFFNECKS PROGRAM
+THE RUFFNECKS PROGRAM

-The New England Ruffnecks in 2021
+Over Two Decades!
+The New England Ruffnecks in 2024

-Our program begins on the full sized diamond at 13U.
-We do not provide teams or instruction on “Little League” fields or 50X70 fields.
-All of our teams compete on a regulation baseball diamond.
-Our schedules provide team-oriented baseball.
+The Ruffnecks are a team-oriented program.
 We do not use “temporary” or recruited players for national events.
 We build our seasons around players who know and work with one another.
+Indeed our 13U players know our 17U players.
+They even train together at times.
 We attract focused players and expect a lot from them.
 At 13U and 14U we play between 60 and 80 games a year.
-At the College Development Levels (15U to the Seniors Roster) the program combines highly competitive, exposure-rich events for players seeking to play college baseball.
+At the College Development Levels (15U to the 17U/Seniors Roster) the program combines highly competitive, exposure-rich events for players seeking to play college baseball.
 The summer schedules for our older teams are an “every day” baseball commitment.
-These schedules can pack as many as 45-55 games into an 8-9 week period between the end of the school year (June) and the first week of August.
+These schedules can pack as many as 40-45 games into an 8-9 week period between the end of the school year (June) and the first week of August.
 “Off Days” are seldom, yet welcome, on the calendar.
 Our travel model is unique, and demanding.
-Teams travel together, stay together, eat together, and learn together.
-The Ruffnecks program is a comprehensive baseball experience that prepares players for college.
+Teams travel together, stay together, eat together, bus together, and learn together.
+The Ruffnecks is a comprehensive baseball experience that prepares players for college.
 We do not promise a college scholarship, and we cannot promise a “slot” on a college roster.
-The journey can be challenging, but colleges know that Ruffnecks players are well prepared for the demands of collegiate baseball!
+The journey can be challenging, but college coaches know that Ruffnecks players are well prepared for the demands of collegiate athletics.

 A Program With A Plan